the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

 ---
 slug: create-custom-navbar-item-for-docusaurus
-title: Create custom navbar item for Docusaurus
+title: Create a custom navbar item for Docusaurus
 authors:
   - duckymomo20012
 tags:
   - guide
 ---

-# Create custom navbar item for Docusaurus
+# Create a custom navbar item for Docusaurus

 [Docusaurus](https://docusaurus.io/) allows you to add many types of [navbar items](https://docusaurus.io/docs/api/themes/configuration#navbar-items) to the navbar.
-But if you want to add a custom navbar item, you have to register new type for your component.
+But if you want to add a custom navbar item, you have to register a new type for your component.
 This guide will show you how to create a custom navbar item for Docusaurus.